HistacomUnity/Histacom2-old/README.md

 ## Documentation
 Histacom 2's documentation can be found on the Histacom 2 Wiki: https://github.com/Histacom2-Devs/Histacom2

-## Other Repositories
-* An unofficial project called "Histacom.AU".
-This is a rewrite of Histacom in Python, and has a place [here](https://github.com/Histacom2-Devs/histacom-au).

 ## License
 Histacom 2 is licensed under the [MIT license](https://github.com/Histacom2-Devs/Histacom2/blob/master/LICENSE).
 All code committed to the Histacom 2 repository becomes the property of the Histacom 2 Development Team, and will **not** be removed upon request.